Regina Wauters

 Regina Wauters (1 March 1795 – 24 January 1874) was a Belgian businesswoman and brewer.
 She was instrumental in founding the Rodenbach Brewery in Roeselare.

 Biography

 Born in Mechelen, Regina Wauters was the daughter of a rich local brewer.
 She married Pedro Rodenbach in 1818 and moved to Roeselare in West Flanders, Belgium, where his family had a distillery.

-In 1821 Pedro took along with his brothers and sister a brewery.
-The brothers agreed to a partnership for fifteen years.
-At the end of this period, Pedro and Regina bought the brewery from the others and Regina ran the business while Pedro served in the military during the Belgian revolution.
+In 1821, Pedro, along with his brothers and sister, acquired a brewery.
+The brothers agreed to a fifteen-year partnership.
+At the end of this period, Pedro and Regina bought the brewery from the others, with Regina running the business while Pedro served in the military during the Belgian revolution.